 Best Motorhomes for Winter Camping

-It seems the RV industry creates more travel trailers for winter camping versus motorhomes, but here are top contenders in each class:
+It seems the RV industry creates more travel trailers for winter camping versus motorhomes, but here are the top contenders in each class:

 Best Winter Camping Class A Motorcoach – Tiffin Allegro